What Is Creosote?

 Chimney Fires

-Damage the chimney structure and mortar joints
+• Damage to chimney structure and mortar joints

-Crack or destroy flue liners
+• Crack or destroy flue liners

-Spread to the roof or interior walls
+• Spread to roof or interior walls

-Cause expensive structural damage
+• Expensive structural damage

 Reduced Efficiency

-Creosote buildup reduces airflow through your chimney, making your stove or fire less efficient:
+Creosote buildup reduces airflow through your chimney, making your stove or fire less efficient.

-Poor heat output from your stove
+• Poor heat output from your stove

-Increased fuel consumption
+• Increased fuel consumption

-Difficulty lighting and maintaining fires
+• Difficulty lighting and maintaining fires

 Health Hazards

-Blocked chimneys from creosote buildup can push smoke and dangerous gases back into your home:
+Blocked chimneys from creosote buildup can push smoke and dangerous gases back into your home.

-Carbon monoxide poisoning risk
+• Carbon monoxide poisoning risk

-Smoke entering living spaces
+• Smoke entering living spaces

-Respiratory irritation and problems
+• Respiratory irritation and problems

-Persistent smoky odours indoors
+• Persistent smoky odours indoors

 Financial Costs

-Ignoring creosote buildup leads to expensive consequences:
+Ignoring creosote buildup leads to expensive consequences down the line.

-Costly chimney repairs and rebuilds
+• Costly chimney repairs and rebuilds

-Insurance complications after fires
+• Insurance complications after fires

-Property damage from chimney fires
+• Property damage from chimney fires

 Don't Wait for Warning Signs